 United Way of Williamson County announces $2 million in Community Investments

-United Way of Williamson County’s board of directors recently announced the recipients of more than $2 million in 2017-2018 program grants from the organization’s Community Care Fund.
+United Way of Williamson County’s board of directors recently announced the recipients of more than $2 million in program grants for 2016-2017.

-Education programs received $389,536 – 19 percent of the total fund – to remove barriers to learning and prepare students for successful, independent and productive futures.
+Education programs received $388,036 – 19 percent of the total fund – allocated to programs that remove barriers to learning and prepare students for successful, independent and productive futures.

 Income-related programs help community members build more stable lives through job skills training and additional resources to achieve and maintain self-sufficiency.
-This year, volunteers allocated $242,000, or 12 percent of the total fund, to reduce the burdens of financial need.
+This year, volunteers allocated $230,500, or 12 percent of the total fund, to local income-related programs.

-With each of these investments, United Way of Williamson County’s Community Care Fund is investing in long-term, sustainable change for the community’s collective well-being.
-To view the details of this year’s community investments, visit uwwc.org/communityinvestments/.
+With each of these investments, United Way of Williamson County’s Community Care Fund is investing in long-term, sustainable improvements for the community’s collective well-being.
+To view the details of this year’s community investments, visit uwwc.org/communityinvestments.

 About United Way of Williamson County

 United Way of Williamson County is committed to creating real change and measurable improvements in the day-to-day lives of thousands of people.
-We bring together people, companies and organizations from across our local community to identify and support solutions to our most critical issues.
-Serving Williamson County for 55 years, United Way of Williamson County fights for the health, education and financial stability of every person in our community.
-Because change doesn’t happen alone.
-To live better, we must Live United.
-To find out more, please visit uwwc.org or call 615-771-2312.
+We bring together people, companies and organizations from across our local community to focus on education, income and health – the key building blocks to a good life.
+Serving Williamson County for 55 years, United Way of Williamson County works to inspire acts of caring, deliver hope and improve lives.
+When we work together to advance the common good, we LIVE UNITED.
+To find out more, please visit uwwc.org or call the office at 615-771-2312.